-Hamilton Pool Preserve is one of the most popular of the Travis County Parks.
+Hamilton Pool Preserve is one of the most popular parks in the Travis County area.
 So popular, in fact, that you need reservations to get in.
-It’s easy to see why: the beautiful blue pool in the collapsed grotto and trickling waterfall make for excellent photo ops and hiking trails provide gorgeous views of the Texas Hill Country landscape.
+It’s easy to see why—the beautiful blue pool in the collapsed grotto and trickling waterfall make for excellent photo ops and hiking trails provide gorgeous views of the Texas Hill Country landscape.

 Hamilton Pool.
 Credit Dave Mead.